sans-ui-org/sans-ui/src/routes/(section)/components/progress/+page.md

 ## Usage

-The Progress component allows you to express how much percentage/number by using the circular gage.
+The Progress component visualizes progress using a circular gauge.
+You can set the value prop to indicate the current progress percentage.

 <Progress value={70} />